 - Harewood House: Private tour, Thomas Chippendale and the Watercolours Collection

 - Evening Welcome Reception at Fairfax House (Exclusive private visit)

 This evening we walk from our hotel to Fairfax House, one of the finest Georgian houses in England.
-Here we first take an exclusive tour of the house, then enjoy the ambience of the house with beverages and canapés in a private reception.
+Here we enjoy the ambience of the house with beverages and canapés in a private reception, then take an exclusive tour of the house.
 (Overnight York) B

 Day 3: Thursday 8 June, York

-- Orientation Walking Tour of York, including York Minster
+- Walking Tour of York, including York Minster

 - Afternoon at leisure

 This morning we will take a walking tour of the historic centre of York.
 This vibrant city was founded by the Romans in 71AD.
 As Eboracum it was an important town in the Empire’s north and in 208 the entire Roman world was governed from here.
 After being virtually abandoned following the fall of the Roman Empire and the withdrawal of the army, the town saw a period of population by the Anglo Saxons.
 York was first invaded by the Viking army on 1 November 866 and a new era began.
 After a short period of invasion and conquest, the Vikings chose to settle in York (which they called Jorvik) rather than return to Scandinavia.
 Archaeological excavations have revealed a wealth of evidence of the successful metal-based industries that were developed here, as well as the city’s role in trade.
 By the time of the Domesday Book in 1086, York was second only to London in size and prosperity.